Buffalo Bills vs. Jacksonville Jaguars NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Buffalo's games this year have gone over the total in three out of eight opportunities (37.5%).

-- When Buffalo records more than 29.0 points, it is 5-1 against the spread and 4-1 overall.
+- When Buffalo puts up more than 29.0 points, it is 5-1 against the spread and 4-1 overall.

 - The Bills have turned the ball over five times this season, three more turnovers than the Jaguars have forced (2).